archphile/thepenguin/content/post/2020-01-02-some-nice-fonts-for-your-ebook-reader.md

 Happy new year everyone!

-During the Christmas holidays, I spent some time trying to find an alternative to Bookerly font which I have been using on my Kindle Paperwhite since day one.
+During the Christmas holidays, I spent some time trying to find an alternative to Bookerly font, which I have been using on my Kindle Paperwhite since day one.

 After trying a lot of different alternatives, I ended up with the following ones, which you can download and test them yourself: